-A high number of terror attacks have been carried out Israel lately – in particular, random stabbing attacks and vehicles have been used to deliberately mow down Israelis.
+A high number of terror attacks have been carried out Israel in recent years.
+There have been numerous knife attacks and vehicles used to deliberately mow down Israelis, among other ways to terrorise the population.
 There have been shootings, rocks thrown at cars, through car windows and directly at people, firebombs thrown and yet more missiles have been fired from Gaza at Israeli towns.
-Israel tends to respond with considerable force, raiding Palestinian homes to root out weapons and make arrests, but in the process, inevitably upending the lives of Palestinian families who have nothing to do with the violence.
+Israel tends to respond with considerable force, raiding Palestinian homes to rout out weapons and make arrests, but in the process, inevitably upending the lives of Palestinian families who have nothing to do with the violence.
 Everyone is suffering, and the answers as to how it can be resolved seem as elusive as ever.
 Apart from asking God for his help and protection, how can we pray in this urgent hour?

-Although tension in the Middle East is nothing new, a serious wave of violence has been sweeping the country, largely precipitated by conflict over the Temple Mount and the Al Aqsa mosque.
+Although tension in the Middle East is nothing new, with waves of violence sweeping the country, largely precipitated by conflict over the Temple Mount and the Al Aqsa mosque.
 Frustration levels were already high, but there has been specific incitement to kill Jewish people circulating, and several (often teenage) Palestinian youths have been taking up knives and rocks in response to the call to violence.
 We need to pray for cooling down of the flames of murderous hatred, and for the radical salvation of all those who are caught up in it.

 Satan loves fear, terror, and hatred.
 He loves to cause confusion, division and strife.
 He is the father of lies and the accuser.
 Unforgiveness and bitterness are some of his favorite strategies to tie us down and keep even believers ineffective and captive.
 So let’s set our minds to do the opposite.